lhotari/pulsar-release-validation/README.md

 ##### Run the validation script

 Run this in the `tmux` session so that you can reconnect later if the connection is lost.
-GCP's web console will stall due to the amount of output from the validation script and you won't be able to see the output without tmux.

 Examples